Passive two-plateau relaxation from Tricomi confluent hypergeometric kernels: Discussion

 \section{Discussion}

 The analysis developed in this work establishes that the Tricomi-based construction is not merely an empirical fitting ansatz, but a bounded passive framework for anomalous relaxation with explicit spectral and realisation structure.
 Its main value lies in combining spectral flexibility with a passive and constructive mathematical structure.
-In contrast to purely phenomenological descriptions, the proposed bounded block is anchored by prescribed low-frequency and high-frequency limits, admits a Stieltjes representation in the admissible parameter range, and can therefore be interpreted simultaneously as a dispersive response law, a passive spectral mixture, and a realizable finite-dimensional approximation.
-This combination is particularly relevant in applications where fitting accuracy alone is not sufficient, and where passivity, interpretability, and compatibility with circuit or state-space tools are equally important.
+In contrast to purely phenomenological descriptions, the proposed bounded block is anchored by prescribed low-frequency and high-frequency limits, and admits a Stieltjes representation in the admissible parameter range.
+Therefore, it can be interpreted simultaneously as a dispersive response law, a passive spectral mixture, and a realizable finite-dimensional approximation.
+This combination is particularly relevant in applications where fitting accuracy alone is not sufficient.
+In these settings, passivity, interpretability and compatibility with circuit or state-space tools are equally important.

 A useful way to position the present framework is relative to classical fractional-order models.
 Fractional elements remain extremely effective at reproducing broad power-law behaviour with very few parameters, and nothing in the present results argues against their practical usefulness.
 However, the Tricomi-based construction offers a different compromise.
-Since the relation $b=a+1$ recovers the Cole--Cole family exactly, the present framework can be interpreted as a structurally grounded asymmetric extension of Cole--Cole rather than merely as an unrelated non-fractional alternative.
-By separating the exponents that govern the low-frequency and high-frequency asymptotics, it allows asymmetric two-plateau transitions within a non-fractional setting, while preserving a direct spectral interpretation and a constructive passive realisation.
-In this sense, the proposed model should not be viewed merely as a replacement for fractional laws, but rather as an alternative modelling route when one wishes to retain broad dispersive behaviour together with a more explicit representation of relaxation structure.
+Since the relation \(b=a+1\) recovers the Cole--Cole family exactly, the present framework can be interpreted as a structurally grounded asymmetric extension of Cole--Cole rather than merely as an unrelated non-fractional alternative.